Hidden River Cave

 Description

-The cave was an important reason to found the village right here.
+The cave with its fresh water was an important reason for founding the village right here.
 At the time of the Civil War the L&N Railroad had a stop at this location to gather water.
 This led to the development of commerce.
 The town was named Caverna at this time, the local high school district is still known as Caverna.

 The cave was used by the villagers for many purposes.
 Most important, the town's drinking water was taken from the cave.
-The cave river provided the energy to drive a dynamo.
+The cave river provided the energy to drive a dynamo, which provided electricity for the drinking water pumps.
 For a while during the late 19th century, Horse Cave was the only town in Kentucky outside of Louisville, which had electric lights.
-During the first decades the cool air was used to air condition several buildings alongside Main Street.
-In the entrance the world's only air-conditioned tennis courts were located during the 1920s.
+During the first decades, the cool air was used to air-condition several buildings alongside Main Street.
+In the entrance, the world's only "air-conditioned" tennis courts were located during the 1920s.